 If you're a beginner baker, best be sure you have everything you need to adorn your upcoming collection of baked goods.
 Decorating cakes, cupcakes, and cookies involves a lot of small parts, so it's easier to go by way of a decorating kit.
 This one by Kootek includes a comprehensive supply, including 50 pastry bags, 12 piping tips, a rotating cake stand, spatulas, decorating combs, and a coupler.
 Our tester noted that this kit was surprisingly good quality considering the budget-friendly price tag.

 For new bakers looking to get started with the basics, the Calphalon Nonstick Bakeware Set (view at Amazon) has just what you need.
-And if you want to treat yourself (or someone else) to something truly beautiful as well as useful, the Emile Henry Ceramic Mixing Bowl Set (view at Food52) will delight any baker.
+If you want to treat yourself (or someone else) to something truly beautiful as well as useful, the Emile Henry Ceramic Mixing Bowl Set (view at Food52) will delight any baker.

 Why Trust The Spruce Eats?